 All students are expected to comply with the general Medical Center provisions governing registration as specified in the general information section of this publication.

 Students are expected to meet the standard of performance as specified by the faculty in each course, including requirements governing attendance at lectures and other course activities.
 It is expected that students will attend all course activities.
 Explanation of absence from course activities is to be submitted in writing by the student to the course director or teaching unit involved.
-When absence from course activities can be anticipated, arrangements should be made in advance with the appropriate faculty member for whatever make-up work may be required.
-Faculty action concerning student absences should be reported to the Office of Student Affairs and Records for inclusion in the student's file.
+When absence from course activities can be anticipated, such as for health and medical appointments, arrangements should be made in advance with the appropriate faculty member for whatever make-up work may be required.
+For longer absences, arrangments for remediation is facilitated by the office of student affairs.

 Statement of Requirements and Notification of Progress